fdavies93/zenkat-rust/docs/architecture.md

 ## Clients

 These should access the server to perform operations.
-Can be written in any language.
+Can be written in any language (but default utilities are written in Rust to reuse common definitions).

 Examples:
 - Data explorer (basically the same as zenkat-python)